 BFA INTERIOR DESIGN

-For Mac, the "Parallels" software in necessary to run Windows programs.
+For Mac, the Bootcamp software is necessary to run Windows programs.

-In addition, Windows 7 for the MAC should be installed.
+Windows 7 (Minimum) for Mac should also be installed.

-Revit and CAD – installed at Kean during second year
+Revit Architecture 2016 (software to be installed at Kean during second year)

 BID INDUSTRIAL DESIGN